 5. Moving logistics

 In most cities, it’s easy enough to pull up a U-Haul close to your apartment building and handle to the move-in yourself with the help of a few friends.
 This is not the case in NYC.
 Most Manhattan streets are busy and between that and parking permits and shortages, you may have difficulty finding a place to park a moving truck.
 Additionally, many buildings do not have elevators or have narrow hallways.
 All of these factors make moving into an NYC apartment difficult.
-With that in mind, you may want to book professional movers in Manhattan to manage the move for you.
-This is a great resource for finding NYC moving company rates and finding discounts on the city’s best services.
+With that in mind, you may want to book professional movers in Manhattan (our recommendation for smaller moves) to manage the move for you.
+Many New Yorkers find themselves making a very small move and most of the local movers have minimum hourly rates that end up being outrageously expensive for moving a small NYC flat.
+Our recommended movers are great for small quick moves and can do it an affordable rate.